PROFILE

 retrenchment on economic and political reforms.

-Beginning in September 2000, the
+Beginning in September 2000, the Revolutionary

-Revolutionary United Front (RUF) rebel army,
+United Front (RUF) rebel army, backed by

-backed by Liberian President Charles Taylor,
+Liberian President Charles Taylor, commenced

-commenced large-scale attacks into Guinea from
+large-scale attacks into Guinea from Sierra

-their brutal tactics in the near decade-long
+brutal tactics in the near decade-long civil war

-civil war in Sierra Leone, operated with
+in Sierra Leone, operated with financial and

-financial and material support from the Liberian
+material support from the Liberian Government

-Government and its allies.
-These attacks
+and its allies.
+These attacks destroyed the town

-number of villages, causing large-scale damage
+causing large-scale damage and the displacement

-Guineans from their homes.
-The attacks also
+homes.
+The attacks also forced the UN High

-(UNHCR) to relocate many of the 200,000 Sierra
+many of the 200,000 Sierra Leonean and Liberian

-elections scheduled for 2000 were postponed.
+2000 were postponed.

 After the initial attacks in September 2000,